Marcelojunqueiraf/snakeGame/README.md

 # snakeGame
-A snake game made in javascript and hosted using node.js
+A simple snake game made in pure javascript